ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

   The Hedgerows Parade
   Kent
   UK
-stamp: /img/blackthorn-hedgerows-stamp-1.png
+stamp: /img/blackthorn-hedrows-stamp-3-1-.png
 showStampInPreview: false
 author: Caroline Whitehouse
 date: 2023-03-05T08:00:46.866Z
 ---
-As the spring equinox dawns and the days gradually start to lengthen, a most welcome sight occurs in our ancient hedgerows.
-Starting as tiny white specks, which gradually develop into the most beautiful display of blackthorn blossom, the blossom, always out before the leaves, provides an early source of nectar and pollen for our early insect dwellers.
+As the spring equinox dawns near and the days are gradually lengthening, a most welcome sight occurs in our ancient hedgerows.
+Starting as tiny white specks, which swell and open into the most beautiful display of blackthorn blossom, the blossom, always out before the leaves, provides an early source of nectar and pollen for our early insect dwellers.
 It also acts as a marker of where the sloes will be, come autumn.
-A series of poems called 'The Hedgerows Parade' A carnival of colour and activity that transforms the hedgerows throughout the seasons.